 Common Name: Knotted Figwort

-Scrophularia nodosa is a Perennial up to 1.00 metres tall.
+Scrophularia nodosa is a perennial plant that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.